American Field Service--Summer of '62--The Philippines

-A site intended purely for enjoyment by the 31 AFS exchange students from the summer of '62 and for those "near and/or dear" to each of us.
+A site purely for enjoyment by 31 AFS exchange students from the summer of '62 and for those "near and/or dear" to each of us.

 MABUHAY!